guettli/programming-language-wish-list/README.md

 It is perfectly fine to write this one line in the constructor of your class.

+# Profiling which works in production

+Golang has great support for profiling production code: https://go.dev/doc/diagnostics

 # Chat, with threads

 It wish there is an active community chat where threads get used.
 Without threads